GrumpyEwok/sheet-scroller/README.md

 * Move link to Test Viewer into Profile component.
 Mock Thumbnail/Link.

+* The alignment between Header Logo and Landing Nameplate at path '/' is not in pixel perfect alignment.

 Attributions:
   License distributed for PDF.js.
   Red Keyboard Photo w/ Hands == Photo by Puk Khantho on Unsplash